Home loan payments

 Request a hardship variation

 Most home loans are classifed as consumer loans and are regulated by consumer credit laws which apply across Australia.
 A small number of home loans are classified as business loans, rather than consumer loans.
 Business loans can be subject to the Code of Banking Practice or to other industry codes depending on whether or not your lender has subscribed to the applicable code (all banks subscribe to the Code of Banking Practice).

 Under consumer credit laws and relevant industry codes, you may be entitled to have your home loan payments varied if:

-- the amount of your original loan is less than the threshold applicable at the time of your loan by consumer credit law; and
+- the amount of your original loan is less than the threshold amount applicable at the time of your loan as regulated by consumer credit law; and

 - you are experiencing financial difficulty because of either illness, unemployment or some other reasonable cause; and

 - you are able to show that if your payments are varied, you will be able to repay your home loan.

 If you took out your loan after July 1 2010, and you borrowed $500,000 or less, your lender will be obliged to consider your application for a hardship variation.

 If you took out your loan before July 1 2010 and you borrowed up to the threshold amount current at the time of your loan, your lender will also be obliged to consider your application for a hardship variation.

 If the amount you borrowed was more than the applicable threshold amount, then your lender will be obliged to consider your application for a hardship variation in line with any applicable industry codes and its own internal hardship policies.